 Dizziness with Slurred Speech and Fatigue

 When dizziness is partnered with slurred speech or weakness you may be at risk of a stroke.
 This is especially true if you experience sudden weakness on just one side of your body.
 If this is happening and you notice a slight drooping of your facial muscles on one side of your face you are most likely suffering from a stroke.
 Similar to heart attacks, the speed in getting medical attention is key.
 A full-blown stroke can cause permanent damage or even death.

 Other indications that you may be suffering a stroke are numbness in your face, arms, and legs.

 We’ve all had headaches which are usually just a minor inconvenience.
 However, if your dizziness is accompanied by constant headaches it's a much more unpleasant experience.
 In our rapdily changing times, however, you can easily experience both dizziness and headache in one very vague sensation of discomfort.
-Check out this page where we discuss 3 most common reasons of dizziness mixed with headaches.
+Check out this page where we discuss dizziness mixed with headaches.

-If you have chronic dizziness that just won’t quit, you may want to look into psychogenic (and other) causes here.
+If you have chronic dizziness that just won’t quit, you may want to look into our Dizziness 101 guide.